mikeizbicki/cmc-csci040/hw_04/README.md

 1. Make your bot create new submission posts instead of just new comments.
    You can easily automate this process by scanning the top posts in your favorite sub (e.g. /r/liberal or /r/conservative) and posting them to the class sub.
    I recommend creating a separate python file for creating submissions and creating comments.
+   You must post at least 200 new submissions for full credit.

 1. Create an "army" of 5 bots that are all posting similar comments.
    This will require creating 5 different reddit accounts.